 Both of these things require similar things to execute.
-Proper use of edges, power and speed are critical, and without proper execution, you will not be able to jump or spin.
+Proper use of edges, power, and speed are critical.
+Without proper execution, you will not be able to jump or spin.
 As you can imagine, there is a small margin for error when jumping and spinning.
-There are a total of four edges that you can use on each foot to perform a variety of moves, jumps and spins.
+There are a total of four edges that you can use on each foot to perform a variety of moves, jumps, and spins.
 There are two edges you can use when going forward on each foot and two when skating backwards.
 They are:

 - Forward right outside edge

 - Backward right inside edge